 Information for teachers and group leaders

 If you’re planning a school or group visit to Maidstone Museum, it’s vital that, as a teacher or group leader, you have access to all the necessary information to ensure your visit runs as smoothly as possible.
 You can find out more about planning your visit across our website.
 Take a look at the relevant sections today and note key information below.

 St Faith’s Street, Maidstone, ME14 1LH

 Admission to the main museum is free and is open Tuesday-Sunday from 10am until 5pm (closed on Sundays during winter).
-The Carriage Museum is open Wednesday-Sunday, 12-4pm.
+The Carriage Museum is open Friday-Sunday, 12-4pm May- September only.
 There is a small charge for this museum.